Captions Speak Louder than Images: Generalizing Foundation Models for E-commerce from High-quality Multimodal Instruction Data: Abstract

 \section{Abstract}

-Leveraging multimodal data to drive breakthroughs in e-commerce applications through Multimodal Foundation Models (MFMs) is gaining increasing attention from the research community.
-However, there are significant challenges that hinder the optimal use of multimodal e-commerce data by foundation models: (1) the scarcity of large-scale, high-quality multimodal benchmark datasets; and (2) the lack of effective multimodal information integration methods.
-To address these challenges, in this paper, we introduce \dataset, the first-ever, large-scale, and high-quality multimodal instruction dataset for e-commerce.
-We also develop \pipeline, a simple, lightweight, yet effective framework for integrating multimodal information for e-commerce.
-Leveraging \dataset, we fine-tune a series of e-commerce MFMs within \pipeline, denoted as \pipeline models.
-Our comprehensive evaluation demonstrates that \pipeline models substantially outperform 5 categories of advanced baseline models in the in-domain evaluation.
-Moreover, \pipeline models show strong generalizability to out-of-domain settings. \dataset and \pipeline models are publicly accessible through \href{https://ninglab.github.io/CASLIE/}{https://ninglab.github.io/CASLIE/}.
+Multimodal foundation models (MFMs) have demonstrated strong capabilities in e-commerce by effectively leveraging multimodal data to enhance product understanding and user experience.
+However, the development of e-commerce MFMs is hindered by two challenges: (1) the scarcity of large-scale, high-quality multimodal benchmark datasets; and (2) the lack of effective multimodal information integration methods in e-commerce.
+To address these challenges, we introduce \dataset, the first large-scale, high-quality multimodal instruction dataset designed specifically for e-commerce MFMs. \dataset comprises 75,000 samples covering 7 real-world e-commerce tasks, supporting both in-domain (IND) and out-of-domain (OOD) evaluations.
+Leveraging \dataset, we develop \pipeline, a lightweight framework that enhances multimodal information understanding and integration for e-commerce.
+Our comprehensive evaluation demonstrates that \dataset endows \pipeline with advanced capability and strong generalizability in e-commerce applications. \dataset and \pipeline models are publicly accessible through \url{https://ninglab.github.io/CASLIE/}.